liferay/liferay-docs/develop/tutorials/articles/150-web-services/01-service-builder-web-services/01-creating-remote-services.markdown

 ![Figure 1: To find your app's modules, including its WSDD module, search for your app in the App Manager.
 The `*-service` module's name in the App Manager is also the module's context.](../../../images/app-manager-remote-services.png)

-Next, you'll learn how to build the WSDD module for @product@'s built-in apps that don't include a WSDD by default.
+Next, you'll learn how to build the WSDD module for built-in apps that don't include a WSDD by default.
 If you don't need to do this, you can move on to the tutorial
 [Invoking Remote Services](/develop/tutorials/-/knowledge_base/7-1/invoking-remote-services).

-## Building the WSDD for Built-in @product@ Apps
+## Building the WSDD for Built-in Apps

 @product@ doesn't provide WSDD modules for built-in apps that exist outside of the portal context.
-This means that by default you can't access SOAP web services for apps like Bookmarks or Blogs.
+This means that by default you can't access SOAP web services for apps like Wiki or Blogs.
 To make SOAP web services available for such an app, you must build and deploy its WSDD from the [`liferay-portal` GitHub repository](https://github.com/liferay/liferay-portal).
 The apps are in the `liferay-portal/modules/apps` folder.
 Note that to build